2Luke96/Dphi-35_CNN/README.md

 Eventually the code shall be update with latest practises to compare and avail better results.

-Acknowledgement : DPHI (https://dphi.tech/), organizes weekly Datathons with best dataset and business cases.
+Acknowledgement : DPHI [ https://dphi.tech/ ], organizes weekly Datathons with best datasets and business cases.